-Occupant Restraint Controller (ORC) The ORC is part of a Federally regulated safety system required for this vehicle.
+Occupant Restraint Controller (ORC)

+The ORC is part of a Federally regulated safety system required for this vehicle.

 The ORC determines if deployment of the front and/or side airbags in a frontal or side collision is required.
-Based on the impact sensors signals, a central electronic ORC deploys the Advanced Front Airbags, SABIC airbags, Supplemental Side Seat Airbags - if equipped, and front seat belt pretensioners - if equipped, as required, depending on severity and type of impact.
+Based on the impact sensors signals, a central electronic ORC deploys the Advanced Front Airbags, SABIC airbags, Supplemental Seat-Mounted Side Airbags - if equipped, and front seat belt pretensioners - if equipped, as required, depending on the severity and type of impact.